-The rent is very reasonable: between € 300 and € 450 per month for a private room in a shared flat, including all utilities (heat, electricity, and water) and use of the shared bathroom and kitchen.
+The rent is very reasonable: between € 260 and € 360 per month for a single room, including all utilities (heat, electricity, and water), use of the kitchen and bedding.
 Unfortunately, not all dorms provide pots and pans and plates, meaning you will have to organize your own or share with fellow students.
 Don't worry, though.
 Students who move out will often sell you their old kitchen utensils for song.
 If not, please get in touch with us at the International Office.

 So, how do you get one of these great dorm rooms?
 It's easy.
-You first need to fill out the online application at the International Office (https://www.htwg-konstanz.de/en/academics/international-office/international-students/incoming-exchange-students-from-partner-universities).
-Then transfer 800 € in advance to Seezeit (€ 750 € security deposit + € 50 Euro administrative fee).
+You first need to fill out the online application at the International Office website (www.htwg-konstanz.de/en/academics/international-office/international-students/incoming-exchange-students-from-partner-universities/application-process/).
+Then transfer 550 € in advance to Seezeit (€ 500 € security deposit + € 50 Euro administrative fee).
 The Seezeit bank details can be found on our website.
 After transferring the money, send us a copy or scan of the receipt.
 You are guaranteed to get a room in one of the dorms.